nodejs/node/doc/contributing/collaborator-guide.md

    [build](https://github.com/nodejs/build/issues) repositories, open new issues.
 Run a new CI any time someone pushes new code to the pull request.
 4. Check that the commit message adheres to [commit message guidelines][].
-5. Add all necessary [metadata](#metadata) to commit messages before landing.
+5. Add all necessary [metadata][git-node-metadata] to commit messages before landing.
 If you are unsure exactly how to format the commit messages, use the commit log as a reference.
 See [this commit][commit-example] as an example.

 For pull requests from first-time contributors, be [welcoming](#welcoming-first-time-contributors).
 Also, verify that their git